grAyDHD/G_ENGINE/Library/demos/17_m3Paint/Design.md

 [] asm circle drawing?  fillCircle and drawCircle
 [] holding LT: preview gradient
 [] holding RT: preview symmetry?
+[] with improved cache restoriation, utilize larger cache for larger max brush size
+    [] calculate how much available space in VRAM mode 3

 BUGLOG:
 after refactoring handleBrush entirely to one function, may be an improper order of operations that only happens occasionally, sometimes big rectangular block of pixels gets shifted left by one pixel.